 - Don’t go crazy with unique colors or formatting unless the position you are applying for has a creative focus

 - Summarize: Most recruiters agree that you can ditch the “objective statement” if you are going into a career that closely aligns with your educational or work experience; however, if you’re applying for a position outside of your major, consider the following when drafting your summary:

 - What makes you passionate about the new field/industry?

 - What skills and experiences will make you successful in this role?

 We want to help make your job search process as smooth as possible.
-View more tips on our website, or show us your newly polished résumé online by visiting the Search Jobs section of our website and applying for a position that best fits your experience.
+View more tips on our website, or show us your newly polished résumé online by visiting the Search Jobs section of our website and apply for a position that best fits your area of interest and experience.